Ad-Manisha/WT/Labs/Lab-4/README.md

 - onSelect
 - onSubmit .....,etc

-The <b>addEventListener()</b> method attaches an event handler to the specified element.
+The addEventListener() method attaches an event handler to the specified element.

 #### Syntax:
-<i>element.addEventListener(event, function, useCapture);</i>
+element.addEventListener(event, function, useCapture);

 Here,  The first parameter is the type of the event like "click" or "mousedown"..
 The second parameter is the function we want to call when the event occurs.
 And ,
-The third parameter is a boolean value specifying whether to use event bubbling or event capturing
+The third parameter is a boolean value specifying whether to use event bubbling or event capturing.

 ## CONCLUSION :
 Hence, we learnt Event Handling in JavaScript....